 - Coconut sugar (optional)

-- Optional add-in’s - dried cranberries, dried cherries, raisins, coconut flakes, or chocolate chips
+- optional add-in’s – chocolate chips, dried cranberries, dried cherries, raisins, or coconut flakes.

 - Preheat your oven to 350 °F. Line a muffin tin with paper liners or grease with oil.